nicklockwood/FXForms/README.md

 - Added FXFormFieldValueTransformer for adapting field values for display
 - It is now possible to create completely virtual form objects by overriding setValue:forKey: to set properties
 - Added FXFormFieldViewController property for specifying custom form field view controllers
+- Added FieldControllerExample project to demonstrate the FXFormFieldViewController property

 Version 1.0.2